4 Chicken Coop Ideas That Border on Genius

 If you are one of those people who have dreamed of getting away from the hustle bustle of city living and have planned to settle down in the country, you probably thought of having a little farm of your own.
 After all, it would be cost-effective and exponentially healthier to do so.
 Who wouldn’t want fresh eggs for breakfast everyday?

 Before anything else, you must know the basics.
 Raising chickens are actually quite easy to do, all you need is the basics and you’re good to go.
 The first thing you will need is a coop.
 The coop you choose must be able to house the number of chickens you plan to raise as well as the accessories they need to thrive such as; feeders and nesting boxes.
-Here are a few simple steps you would need to know in building your chicken coop:
+Here are a few simple steps you need to know building your chicken coop:

 - Choose the location of your coop.

 - Based on how big your flock is, estimate the size of your coop.
 (Approximately 2 to 5 square ft per bird).

 - Build the frame and start building the exterior.

 Of course these steps will vary depending on what kind of coop you decide to build.